 Château Dubard Bel-Air, Puisseguin Saint-Émilion

-France – 2016
+France – 2018

 Tasting Note: A charming wine, full of ripe plum and blueberry fruit, supported by toasty oak.
 Ample-textured, with juicy fruit balanced by firm tannins and great structure.
 Vineyards to the north of Saint Émilion are situated on a calcareous plateau that overlooks the Dordogne valley.
 The soils of Puisseguin Saint Émilion can be distinguished by their especially high lime content.
 The 8.34 hectare Bel-Air vineyard is owned by the Dubard family of Bergerac.
-The 'satellite' areas of Lussac and Puisseguin produce wines that are virtually impossible to tell apart from Saint Émilion proper, and are frequently exceptional value for money.
+The 'satellite' areas of Lussac and Puisseguin produce wines that are virtually impossible to tell apart from Saint Émilion proper and are frequently of exceptional value for money.

-Food Matching: Rib-eye grilled steaks, roasted meat, cheddar cheese and other mature cheeses.
+Food Matching: Rib-eye grilled steaks, roasted meat, cheddar cheese, and other mature cheeses.

 Vineyard: The soils of Puisseguin St Emilion can be distinguished by their higher content of calcary.
 The 8.34 ha of Bel-Air, remarkably gathered around the estate buildings, marvelously shows how such a calcareous-clayish terroir produces deep and full-bodied wines.

 Vinification: Sorting of grapes before picking, Alcoholic fermentation, and maceration (3 to 4 weeks in total) in temperature-controlled stainless vats.
 12 to 18 months aging in French oak barrels (30 % new oak).

 Available for local delivery or national delivery via our delivery partners.